gjwgit/wajig/docs/README.md

 repository](https://packages.ubuntu.com/wajig) or through
 [PyPI](https://pypi.org/project/wajig/).

 Wajig was implemented by Graham Williams.
-Dirk Eddelbuettel and Tshepang Lekhonkhobe have sponsored wajig for inclusion in Debian.
-Tshepang maintained and improved wajig over many years with contributions also from users of wajig, with a special thanks to Reuben Thomas for his many suggestions and contributions.
+It has been supported by Dirk Eddelbuettel and Tshepang Lekhonkhobe, with Tshepang maintaining and improving wajig for a few years.
+Contributions also from users of wajig, with a special thanks to Reuben Thomas for his many suggestions and contributions.
 Graham has resumed maintenance and development.

 Installing
 ----------